thewebmasterp/i3-status-kblayout/README.md

 ```
  In order for this module to recognize and display the current layout on you i3-status, it runs the
 same command but all it gets is just the binary number.
- And you're the one that has to tell it what this binary number translates to!
+ And you're the one that has to map this binary number to a string that will be shown in your i3-status!

 To do this, let me walk you through the following example configuration.
 ### Example